-There was a biracial couple with three black children who joined my previous church for a season, and the church was all white.
+There was a biracial couple (he was white and she was black) with three black children (from her previous marriage) who joined my previous church for a season, and the church was all white.
 After a while, the family left our church.
 Everything I knew evidenced they were accepted, loved, and cherished in the church body.
 The teenage black sons were just a regular part of the youth group.

 Time passed and I developed a relationship with one of the black pastors in our area.
 His name was Steve.
 On one occasion, he told me the family had joined his church; the white husband was not active, just the mother and three sons.

 He told me the mother and sons spoke very highly of our church, and they loved being a part; they had nothing but good to say.
 He said the reason they left was because the white husband had spiritual problems and did not want to go to church—any church.
 Consequently, the mother said they joined Steve’s all-black church because, if the white dad was not going to attend the white church, they simply felt more at home culturally in an all-black church.
 That is to say, being black, they simply preferred a black church over a white church.

 Now, I for one do not think their decision to join an all-black church was a racist decision.
 Given the circumstances and their cultural preferences, they simply preferred an all-black church.

 The truth is, before they joined our church, the church was all-white; after they left, it was all-white again, but it was never racist.